MS241290/phishing-email-analysis-lab/reports/investigation-notes.md

 - Verified phishing classification within PhishTank

 The combination of these indicators strongly suggests the infrastructure was established specifically for phishing activity.

+## Threat Intelligence Enrichment

+### VirusTotal Analysis

+The phishing domain was analyzed using VirusTotal.

+Findings:

+- 5 out of 92 security vendors classified the URL as malicious, phishing, or spam.
+- Multiple vendors classified the domain as phishing.
+- One vendor classified the domain as spam.
+- Analysis occurred within 12 hours of detection.

+### Indicators of Compromise (IOCs)

+- Domain: gov-parkingqo.cyou
+- IP Address: 43.156.5.185
+- ASN: AS132203
+- Hosting Provider: Tencent Cloud

+### Assessment

+VirusTotal detections provided additional confidence that the domain was malicious.
+Combined with PhishTank verification, URLScan infrastructure analysis, and the suspicious domain naming convention, the evidence strongly supports classification as a phishing campaign.
+Immediate blocking and monitoring actions would be recommended in a production environment.